KinnariyaMamaTanha/KinanVim/README.md

 # KinanVim

 > My pure lua configuration of neovim on ubuntu22.04(WSL2).
 You can also see my viml configuration for both vim and neovim at [KinaVim](https://github.com/KinnariyaMamaTanha/KinaVim).
-Pay attention that there is only one different character 'n' between the names.
-And 'KinanVim' should be pronounced like 'Kina n Vim'
+Pay attention that there is only one different character 'n' between the name 'Kinavim' and 'kinanVim', and 'KinanVim' should be pronounced like 'Kina n Vim'.

 ## Features